Hybrid and remote work give much-needed autonomy and agency to our people.

 Still, social isolation can creep in, and people can feel disconnected and isolated from their colleagues.

-As a manager, building continuous engagement and fostering a community that allows employees to stay connected, no matter where they work is essential.
+As a manager, building continuous employee engagement and fostering a community that allows employees to stay connected, no matter where they work is essential.

 What is community in the workplace?

 In the workplace, community refers to a sense of belonging and connection among employees, fostering a supportive and collaborative environment.
 Building and maintaining this community, especially in hybrid and remote work setups, is essential as it helps combat social isolation and strengthens relationships among team members.

 Why community at work is important

 According to JLL's work futurist Ben Hamley, the lack of face-to-face interactions in hybrid work has made employees feel less connected to their coworkers.

 He shares that "the 'more hybrid' someone's work pattern is, the more they report feeling overwhelmed by a huge mental burden and isolated, lacking strong connections with colleagues."

 Microsoft research backs this up.
 Only half of remote employees maintain thriving relationships with their direct teams, and even fewer (42%) have a strong relationship with those outside their immediate team.